 - Breathing exercises to promote relaxation…

 The Emotion Diary is a personal and private space for your child to record in detail the nature and extent of their feelings.
 It is completely private to the child.

 It has been clinically proven that writing about our feelings can help us better understand them.
 It can support us when we are anxious, lonely and lost and help us better deal with our inner feelings.
 It is easy to get upset when we read an unkind message or see an unpleasant post online.

 This is why the SafeToNet Emotion diary exists.
 It helps children to put structure to their worries; allowing children to write about them, rather than bottling them up.
 It helps them to identify patterns in their own behavior and correlate those patterns to how they send messages to others online.

 By using the SafeToNet “Face Wheel” – an avatar that changes expression as the child selects their mood – your child records how they feel and how often.

-SafeToNet provides both children and parents with powerful insights that shows how the child’s safety levels have moved over the last 24 hours.
+SafeToNet provides both children and parents with powerful insights that show how the child’s safety levels have moved over the last 24 hours.

 The dynamic chart shows trends and patterns in behavior and helps a parent to better understand when their child is most commonly at risk.
 It can help parents to correlate events in their child’s offline world with issues that arise online.
 For example, it might show a child is most at risk on Saturday afternoons when they are out with their friends or maybe those evenings when they are alone in their room.

 EXPLORE THE SIGNS

 When SafeToNet detects a significant increase in a child’s online risk, an alert is sent to the parent’s phone.
 SafeToNet’s Explore the Signs feature helps parents to identify and understand what the problem may be.

 Parents are guided through an interactive symptoms checklist that ultimately provides tailored advice and guidance.
 Once a problem is better understood, the SafeToNet app helps to support a healthy and more informed conversation between parents and their children.